 Not ideal for small spaces

-Measuring 12 feet wide, 15 feet deep, and 7 feet tall, this six-person inflatable bounce house doesn't skimp on size.
+This six-person inflatable bounce house doesn't skimp on size.
 While you might think this means it's a nuisance to move around and blow up, you'll be pleased to know it weighs only 66 pounds and can be inflated in as little as two minutes, thanks to the included tube and blower.
 We also like that it comes with a carrying case and rolls back up into the size of a large sleeping bag for convenient storage.

 Best Indoor: Blast Zone Magic Castle Bounce House